Marine Dress Blues: A Complete Guide to the USMC Uniform

 How to Spot an Officer's Uniform vs. an Enlisted Marine's

-Beyond the shared pride, an officer's Dress Blues feature distinct elements that set them apart.
-While both officers and enlisted Non-Commissioned Officers (NCOs) wear the blood stripe, an officer's stripe is noticeably broader.
-This single, wide scarlet band contrasts with the thinner stripe worn by enlisted leaders, making it a quick point of distinction on the trousers.
+Beyond shared pride, an officer's Dress Blues carry distinct elements that set them apart from an enlisted Marine's uniform.
+Both officers and enlisted NCOs wear the blood stripe, but an officer's stripe is noticeably broader, a single wide scarlet band, versus the thinner stripe worn by enlisted leaders.
+On general officers it is wider still, making trouser striping one of the fastest ways to read a Marine's rank at a glance.

 The most dramatic difference, however, is the sword.
 Marine officers are authorized to carry the Mameluke sword, a uniquely elegant blade with a curved design and an ivory-colored grip.
 This historic weapon commemorates a victory during the First Barbary War in North Africa in 1805.
 Enlisted NCOs also carry a sword for formal duties, but it is a straight-bladed, more traditional military design.
 These details are part of the marine officer uniform and the USMC officer dress uniform, especially during formal ceremonies.